PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 % sed 's/\\xad//g' ad
 ```

-That left `\x92` to deal with, which should be some type of apostrophe.
+That left `\x92` to deal with which, based on visual inspections, should cleary be some type of apostrophe.
 Based on common advice on the internet, I tried converting the character from windows-1252 to utf-8:

 ```
 % echo '\x92' | iconv -f windows-1252 -t utf-8
 ’
 ```

-Finally, I copied the above output into the following sed pattern to fix the invalid bytes in `92`:
+It worked.
+So, I copied the above output into the following sed pattern to fix the invalid bytes in `92`:

 ```
 % sed 's/\\x92/’/g' 92